COBRA

 Electing COBRA Coverage

-Each qualified beneficiary has a separate right to elect continuation coverage.
+Each qualified beneficiary has a separate right to elect COBRA continuation coverage.
 A parent may elect to continue coverage on behalf of any dependent children.
 The employee or employee's spouse can elect continuation coverage on behalf of all of the qualified beneficiaries.
-If you elect COBRA coverage and have a newborn child placed with you for adoption, then that child will be considered a dependent for COBRA purposes.
+If you elect COBRA coverage and have a newborn child, or a child placed with you for adoption, then that child will be considered a dependent for COBRA purposes.

-In considering whether to elect continuation coverage, you should take into account other group health plan coverage options for you and your family (such as a spouse’s plan) through what is called a “special enrollment period.”
-Because of a qualifying event listed above, you have the right to request special enrollment in another group health plan for which you are otherwise eligible within 30 days after your group health coverage ends.
+In considering whether to elect COBRA continuation coverage, you should take into account other group health plan coverage options for you and your family (such as a spouse’s plan) through what is called a “special enrollment period.”
+Because of the qualifying event listed above, you have the right to request special enrollment in another group health plan for which you are otherwise eligible within 30 days after your group health coverage ends.
 You may also consider other health plan coverage options through the Health Insurance Marketplace or Medicaid.
 Some of these options may cost less than COBRA continuation coverage.
 You can learn more about many of these options at www.healthcare.gov.

 Reasons Why Coverage May End

-• premiums are not paid on time; the enrollee becomes covered under another group health plan which does not limit the coverage for an enrollee's preexisting condition; the enrollee becomes entitled to Medicare; IU no longer provides group health coverage to any employee;
+• the enrollee becomes covered under another group health plan which does not limit the coverage for an enrollee's preexisting condition;

 • when the enrollee's COBRA coverage was extended due to disability and there is a final determination that the enrollee is no longer disabled.